Reading Time: 4 minutes

 Michelle says it’s important to focus on education and support for enrollees.
 The Chippewa Falls School District put an emphasis on healthcare consumerism from the perspective of helping enrollees save money.
 They make contributions to employees’ and retirees’ health savings accounts, and then educate enrollees on how to hold on to their money.
 The messaging comes through loud and clear in educational materials that are available online and in hard copy, which Michelle distributes to staff lounges across campus.
 They make healthcare consumerism a focus during benefits meetings and periodic staff meetings held on professional development days.

 “We don’t make staff learn this information on their own time,” she said.
-“We carve out the time during these meetings to ensure they can give their attention to it and have opportunities to ask questions.”
+“I carve out the time during these meetings to ensure they can give their attention to it.
+There are opportunities to ask questions.”

 Final Recommendation: Collaborate with Others

 All of the ideas described here have been worth the time and effort they’ve put into it, Michelle says.
-Staff, dependents, and retirees are not just empowered to use high-value care, they are doing it with remarkable success.
+Staff, dependents, and retirees not only have the power to use high-value care, but they are also doing so with remarkable success.
 And working with The Alliance helps them with the leverage they need as medical inflation starts to catch up.

 “We know we won’t have zero dollar premium and deductible increases forever,” Michelle said.
 “But buying with other purchasers through The Alliance brings us leverage in a difficult region of the state.
-And the opportunities we have to learn through The Alliance – using their data tools and the educational events – is something about which I am really excited.”
+And the opportunities we have to learn through The Alliance – using their data tools and the educational events – is something about I’m excited about.”

-She continued, “And the flexibility The Alliance offers means we can tweak our provider offerings and adjust them over time if needed.
+She continued, “And the flexibility The Alliance offers means we can tweak our provider offerings and adjust them over time.
 This is critical for us to manage costs in a tight budget environment.”

 This is an excellent point that The Alliance emphasizes in conversations with policymakers.
 As they consider ideas that impact public employer budgets, lawmakers should take the time to also consider the impact of higher health prices on taxpayers.
-If you’d like to learn more about these and other strategies The Alliance can assist you with, or would like to get involved in our health policy committee, please reach out to us.
+If you’d like to learn more about how you could benefit from a self-insured model and other strategies The Alliance can assist you with, please reach out to us.

 Tags: